Signs of Water Damage Under Kitchen Flooring

 - Unexplained flooring movement near the appliance footprint

 These issues are often discovered only when the refrigerator is moved.
-For deeper investigation methods, refer to how to inspect kitchen flooring for hidden moisture.
+If the damage pattern begins behind the appliance or follows the wall line, how to inspect kitchen flooring for hidden moisture explains how to check the area more systematically.

 Along Floor Edges and Wall Junctions